 Should I Do A Virtual Or In Home Session?

-Hopefully by now you see that virtual sessions are just as good (if not better) than an in home session.
+Hopefully by now you see that virtual sessions are better than an in home session.
 For those outside my service area, you’re still getting the same quality, expert cat behavior help you would be if you were had me come out so I hope you’ll understand that I am unable to make exceptions to see folks who live further than a 25 minute drive from Bde Maka Ska Playground.
 You can head to my behavior consultations page to set up a virtual session and we’ll get your cat behaving their best!

 For those in my service area, you get your choice of in home or virtual sessions.
 So which should you go with?
-For the extreme majority of people, either works.
-There genuinely isn’t much difference between the two and the advantages and disadvantages of each are cancel each other out.
+For the extreme majority of people, either works, but virtual is what I recommend.
+The advantages of virtual behavior consultations are higher than in home sessions for cats so you’ll be very happy with the results of your session.
 If you aren’t sure, start with virtual and I can always suggest an in home session for later if it seems like it would help me help you.

 Regardless of what you choose, you’re making a great choice by working with me.
 I hope those of you with hesitations about virtual sessions feel better about going with one and if not, I’m happy to further assuage your concerns.
 You’re not getting anything less than those who have me come out in person.
 Actually, you may end up with better results and a happier, more harmonious life with your cats.